+According to the 2004 Turtle Public Opinion Survey, respondents are "somewhat satisfied" with road maintenance in the Town.
 A national push has been occurring to focus on preventative maintenance, due to how it saves money in the long run.
 The key is to get to a point where there are no pressing road repair needs, in order to be proactive, which is easier said than done.
 In addition, the focus should be on maintenance, rather than expansion, of the Town's transportation networks, in most places.
 Town officials feel they are doing a good job with preventative maintenance, and aim to continue to do so.
-Specifically, they are planning to put a base on heavily traveled roads that do not currently have a base, to help the road surface to hold up better.

 One of the best means to organize road repair needs is by maintaining an up-to-date inventory.
 WisDOT offers an online database for local jurisdictions to utilize, called WISLR (Wisconsin Information System for Local Roads).
+The Town of Turtle is conscientious about entering and updating the data regarding Town-maintained transportation facilities, and plans to continue doing a good job.

-When it comes to financing transportation improvements and repairs, there are many sources of state and national aid available.
+When it comes to financing transportation improvements and repairs, a plethora of state and national aid is available.
 The Town must actively seek funding assistance when available and appropriate.